 Upon acceptance of a student's application and completion of matriculation requirements, new students will be issued an appointment to register.
-Registration is by appointment only.
 Students are urged to file their applications as early as possible since appointments are given out on a first-come first-served basis.